nehasawant99/TRY-HACKME-WRITEUPS/Module-2-Computer-Fundamentals/Inside-a-Computer-System.md

 ## Interactive Hands-on-Lab:
 <img width="1470" height="800" alt="Screenshot 2026-07-20 at 7 21 00 PM" src="https://github.com/user-attachments/assets/2d72158d-7cd0-42db-95c5-2f5146434fb7" />
-> In this lab got familiar with the components of a computer and also did an interactive exercise
+>In this lab, I got familiar with the components of a computer and also did an interactive exercise

 ## What I Learned